The Best Foolproof White Sourdough Bread Recipe

 ♬ original sound – thatsourdoughgal

 It’s the hardest part of the sourdough breadmaking process to master because there’s no specific time to guide you.
-It could take 4 hours or 12 hours, and it’s mainly dependent on the temperature of your dough.

 Other factors include:

-• How strong is your starter?
+• How acidic is your starter?

 • What was the temperature of your water when you added it to the dough?